deadlysyn/archer/README.md

 Each of the alternatives are valid, but require pulling in additional dependencies and effectively working around vs with Arch's choices as a distro.
-In the end this path was smooth thanks to Arch's documentation, but in you might need to adjust based on your requirements.
+In the end this path was smooth thanks to Arch's documentation, but you may need to adjust based on your requirements.

 In terms of "desktop environments", whatever that means, I've again tried to eliminate bloat.
 To me (we all have opinions), these "environments" represent